 Bend the straps until the ends of the strap touch.
-The test strap must be free of cracks and separations within the fusion joint zone.

 If flaws are observed in the joint, compare appearance with pictures of unacceptable joints.
 Prepare a new sample joint using correct joining procedure, and repeat the qualifying procedure.

 Figure 4 - Acceptable Appearance